CyclingCodeMonkey/EmployeePaySlip/README.md

 * This solution requires .Net Core 2.0
 * Extract the solution into a folder
-* At the root of the Employee Payslip folder run the followig command to build
+* At the root of the Employee Payslip folder run the following command to build (from a "Developer Command Prompt i.e. a command prompt with access to .Net Core)

-     dotnet build EmployeePayslip.Console
+     dotnet build EmployeePayslip.Console.csproj

+* To run Employee Payslip with sample data run the following command (from a "Developer Command Prompt) BuildAndRun.cmd

 ### How to run tests ###